openstreetmap/svn-archive/applications/editors/josm/wmsadapter/orthofotos-bern/README.txt

   You therefore have to configure the WMS adapter with a valid session ID which you have to retrieve from the WMS server of Bern using your preferred web browser (see below in section Usage).

-o currently, tiles for orthofotos of Bern overlap considerably.

 INSTALLATION
 ------------